Survival Tips for a Long Airplane Flight

 We end up dehydrated

-Because the cabin air is so dry, our skin begins to lose moisture and in turn, the rest of our body.
+Airplanes pull air from outside the plane into the cabin during flight.
+At this elevation, air has almost no moisture.
+Because the cabin air is so dry (as low as 5% humidity), our skin begins to lose moisture and in turn, the rest of our body.
 Dehydration also exposes you to potential bacteria and viruses as your mucus membranes, which provide a natural barrier, dry out.

-Flying on a plane can sometimes feel like you are stuck in a cigar-shaped petri dish of grossness.
-Fellow passengers may be coughing and spluttering, and then there are the bathrooms everyone has to use.
+Flying on a plane can sometimes feel like you are stuck in a cigar-shaped petri dish.
+Fellow passengers may be coughing or sneezing, and there are only a few bathrooms for multiple bathrooms.
 A 2014 study by Auburn University in Alabama discovered that bacteria such as staph and e-coli can survive for up to a week in a plane on cabin surfaces, armrests, tray tables and other spots.

 Get comfortable